yjiang-iop/kdotp-generator/README.md

 The pre-computed results for MSGs are not included in the pip installation.
 They can be downloaded from the `MSG_kp_results` folder in the [Github page of this package](https://github.com/yjiang-iop/kdotp-generator).

+Recently, we also add a new folder `MSG_kp_results_pair`, which contains the kp results for any pair of irreducible representations.

 ## Example
 Two examples are given in the *examples* folder, i.e., *input1.py* and *input2.py*, which calculate the effective Hamiltonians for k and (E, B), respectively, for non-magnetic space group 123 P4/mmm, representation $\Gamma_6, \Gamma_9$, up to the second order.